crukci-bioinformatics/nextflow-support/README.md

 code, a Java _OutOfMemoryError_ will dump a stack trace but the task will exit with the code 1.
 This doesn't help Nextflow's retry mechanism because that exit code could mean anything.
-This Groovy script scans `.command.log` for the fully qualified exception string, i.e. `java.land.OutOfMemoryError`.
+This Groovy script scans `.command.log` for the fully qualified exception string, i.e. `java.lang.OutOfMemoryError`.
 If it is found, the script exits with error code 104 (by default) rather than the error code from the task itself.